muhashi/sbs-on-demand-scraper/README.md

     "entityType": "MOVIE",
     "title": "Teenage Mutant Ninja Turtles II: The Secret of the Ooze", "slug": "teenage-mutant-ninja-turtles-ii-the-secret-of-the-",
-    "description": "The turtles team up with a news reporter against Shredder, who wants to create mutant monsters using the same radioactive material that created them.", "genres": [
+    /* Description field is missing on some entries */ "description": "The turtles team up with a news reporter against Shredder, who wants to create mutant monsters using the same radioactive material that created them.", "genres": [
       "Children",